The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology

-\item The scale-dependent galaxy bias of BOSS galaxies is likely to be $b\simeq2$ at scales $\gtrsim10\,h^{-1}$ Mpc (see Eq.~(\ref{eq:bias_xi})) as inferred both from the HAM and BOSS-CMASS observed correlations (see Fig. 10).
-Furthermore, using our simulation, we also compute a large-scale bias (defined as the ratio between the abundance-matched galaxy catalog and the extrapolated linear matter power spectra; see Eq.~(\ref{eq:biasdef})) and found that it depends on the galaxy maximum circular velocity as $b(V_{\rm max})=1+ (V_{\rm max}/361\;{\kms})^{4/3}$, or on the galaxy number density as $b(n_{\rm g})=0.0377-0.57\log_{10}\left(n_{\rm g}/h^{3}\;{\rm Mpc}^{-3}\right)$.
-These approximations can be used to compare observational results with predictions for the cosmology adopted in our simulation.
+\item The scale-dependent real-space galaxy bias of BOSS-CMASS galaxies is likely to be $b\simeq2$ at scales $\gtrsim10\,h^{-1}$ Mpc (see Eq.~(\ref{eq:bias_xi})) as inferred both from the HAM and BOSS-CMASS observed correlations (see Fig. 10).
+Furthermore, using our simulation, we also computed a large-scale bias (defined as the ratio between the abundance-matched galaxy catalogue and the extrapolated linear matter power spectra; see Eq.~(\ref{eq:biasdef})) and found that it depends on the ``galaxy'' number density as $b_{0}(n_{\rm g})=-0.048-\left(0.594\pm0.02\right)\log_{10}\left(n_{\rm g}/h^{3}\;{\rm Mpc}^{-3}\right)$ for the cosmological model adopted in our simulation.
 Specifically, for a (sub)halo number density of $3.6\times10^{-4}\,h^{3}\,\Mpc^{-3}$, we get $b_0=2.00\pm0.07$. \\

 \item The large-scale galaxy bias, defined using Eq.~(\ref{eq:biasdef}), has $\sim2$--4\% dips at the positions of BAO peaks in the spectrum of fluctuations that are due to shifts caused by non-linear effects.
-In this case, we also provide very accurate fits of the bias as a function of maximum circular velocity of galaxies that can also be used to recover the non-linear galaxy power spectrum in terms of the extrapolated linear density field of matter. \end{itemize}
+In this case, we also provide a formula of the bias as a function of number density for the cosmology adopted here that can also be used to recover the non-linear ``galaxy'' power spectrum in terms of the extrapolated linear density field of matter. \end{itemize}